TrueBitFoundation/truebit-toolchain/README.md

 }
 ```

-When submitting a truebit task you will only need a few thing.
+When submitting a truebit task you will only need a few things.

 The first being the hash field from the json output above.
 The second is the Truebit flavored wasm file you just created.
 If you look in `/workspace/dist` you should see a `globals.wasm` file.
 This will need to be uploaded to either IPFS or the Blockchain.
 The IPFS hash or the contract address will act as the storage address.

 ## MacOS Guide